Flexible solution for your fabrication and maintenance/repair needs

 A thorough check of your power source, gun and gas cylinders is recommended prior to taking on any MIG welding project.

-Miller's unique Auto-Set™ feature automatically chooses the correct voltage and wire feed speed - all you need to do is set it to the correct material
+Miller's unique Auto-Set™ feature automatically chooses the correct voltage and wire feed speed.
+All you need to do is set it to the correct material thickness and wire diameter.

 - 100 percent CO2 provides deeper penetration, but also increases spatter and the bead will be rougher than with 75/25.

-Voltage and Amperage
+Voltage and amperage

 How much voltage and amperage a weld requires depends on numerous variables, including metal thicknesses, type of metal, joint configuration, welding position, shielding gas and wire diameter speed (among others).
 Miller provides two tools to simplify setting proper voltage and amperage:

-- A convenient reference chart, located on the inside of the door housing the wire feed system.
+- A convenient reference chart, located on the inside of the door housing the wire feed system

-Push or Pull?
+Push or pull?

 - The push or forehand technique involves pushing the gun away from (ahead of) the weld puddle.
 Pushing usually produces lower penetration and a wider, flatter bead because the arc force is directed away from the weld puddle.

-- With the drag or backhand technique (also called the, pull or trailing technique), the welding gun is pointed back at the weld puddle and dragged away from the deposited metal.
+- With the drag or backhand technique (also called the pull or trailing technique), the welding gun is pointed back at the weld puddle and dragged away from the deposited metal.
 Dragging typically produces deeper penetration and a narrower bead with more buildup.